Pasta with Beans (pasta e fagioli) Recipe from Veneto.

 Want to know more about my life in Italy?
 Subscribe to my newsletter.
 New subscribers get a free recipe e-book series too!

-Other delicious Italian pasta soup recipes.
+Other delicious Italian pasta recipes.

 Pin me for later.